xuantiep/xdeb-org/content/post/protecting-my-privacy-data-from-the-bad-ugly.md

 * [I have switched to pwSafe password manager and liking it so far – xdeb.org](/post/2016/01/20/i-have-switched-to-pwsafe-password-manager-and-liking-it-so-far/)

-## Set good passwords on routers and web cameras
+## Set good passwords and update firmware on routers and web cameras

 This goes for everything connected to the Internet.